RoadieHQ/marketing-site/content/backstage/plugins/aws-proxy-sigv4.md

       + backend.add(import('@segment/backstage-plugin-proxy-sigv4-backend'));

       backend.start();
   - intro: Or if you're using the Legacy Backend System, you'll need to add the plugin to the router in the backend.
-To do this, create a new backend plugin wrapper module.
+To do this, create a new backend plugin wrapper module and then add that to your backend index.ts file.
     language: typescript
     code: |
       // packages/backend/src/plugins/proxy-sigv4.ts